MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/plan-hybrid-profiles.md

 ## Moving custom profile properties to Microsoft 365
 <a name="MovingProfileData"> </a>

-Many enterprises have business requirements to replicate custom attributes to the SharePoint Online user profile service.
+Many enterprises have business requirements to replicate custom attributes to the SharePoint user profile service.
 Some user attributes are synchronized from Active Directory Domain Services to Azure Active Directory.
 You can select which attributes are replicated from Active Directory Directory Services to Azure Active Directory.
-However, a standard set of attributes are replicated from Azure Active Directory to the SharePoint Online user profile store in Microsoft 365.
+However, a standard set of attributes are replicated from Azure Active Directory to the SharePoint user profile store in Microsoft 365.
 This set of attributes cannot be customized like it can in SharePoint Server.

-Where in SharePoint Server you might use Business Connectivity Services or Microsoft Identity Manager to import custom profile properties that are not located in Active Directory Directory Services, SharePoint Online does not support these solutions.
-For custom properties in SharePoint Online, a user profile bulk update API is available.
+Where in SharePoint Server you might use Business Connectivity Services or Microsoft Identity Manager to import custom profile properties that are not located in Active Directory Directory Services, SharePoint does not support these solutions.
+For custom properties in SharePoint, a user profile bulk update API is available.

 The bulk update process works like this: